stealth-studios/sdk-docs/docs/guide/quick-start.md

 		file: "file:./db.sqlite",
 	}),
 	framework: new BasicFramework({
-		apiKey: "YOUR_OPENAI_API_KEY", // Replace with your OpenAI API key, preferably from a .env file
+		apiKey: "YOUR_AI_API_KEY", // Replace with your OpenAI API key, preferably from a .env file
+		provider: "openai", // Or any other provider - supported: openai, anthropic, deepseek
-		model: "openai", // Or any other model you prefer
+		model: "chatgpt-4o-latest" // Or any other model that your provider supports
 		memorySize: 15, // How many previous messages should be stored in context?
 Higher values = higher token usage }),
 	config: {